-In terms of culture and natural attractions, the region is extremely beautiful with a handful of natural attractiveness, arts and architecture.
-Also, it has had a unique civilization and tradition since its primitive life.
+The region is extremely captivating in terms of culture and natural attractions, with a handful of natural looks, arts, and architecture.
+Also, it includes a unique civilization and tradition since its early life.
 That’s why it gives travellers one of the best options for their destination to explore.

-The region’s main highlights are Phoksundo Lake, 800-year-old Shey Monastery, lush meadows, deep valleys, and views of Dhaulagiri.
-Similarly, the unique Tibetan culture and magnificent and rare wildlife, including snow leopard, are other highlights to the travellers.
+The region’s main highlights are Phoksundo Lake and 800-year-old Shey Monastery.
+Lush meadows, deep valleys, and views of Dhaulagiri are other highlights of the trek.
+Similarly, other tourist attractions include the unique Tibetan culture and magnificent and rare wildlife, including snow leopards.

-Shey Phoksundo National Park is here protecting the habitats such as snow leopard, rare Himalayan Blue sheep, Himalayan Black Bear and Goral etc. Equally important is the unique Tibetan culture flashes within every settlement of Dolpo, which follows Tibetan Buddhism.
-Also, the Chortens, Mani walls and prayer flags are seen along the trail as a symbol of the local culture.
+Shey Phoksundo National Park is here to protect habitats such as snow leopards, rare Himalayan Blue sheep, Himalayan Black Bear, and Goral.
+Equally important is the unique Tibetan culture flashes within every settlement of Dolpo, which follows Tibetan Buddhism.
+Also, the Chortens, Mani walls, and prayer flags are seen along the trail as a symbol of the local culture.

-A question of “when is the best time for the Dolpo region trek” may arise in your mind.
+A question of “when to trek or when is the best time for the trek” may arise in your mind.
 The answer is simple.
 Like other trekking routes in Nepal, the months of March through May and October through Autumn are good times for the trek.